rubygems/guides/using-mfa-in-command-line.md

     Signed in.

-Note that `gem signin` only fetches and stores your rubygems.org api key. `gem signin` not equivalent of creating a user session.
-We will check for OTP code everytime you use any of commands mentioned above.
+Note that `gem signin` only fetches and stores your rubygems.org api key. `gem signin` is not equivalent to creating a user session.
+We will check for OTP code every time you use any of the commands mentioned above.

-Publishing a gem after sign in from cli:
+Publishing a gem after signing in from cli:

     $ gem push hello-0.0.1.gem
     Pushing gem to https://rubygems.org...